tsedio/tsed/docs/docs/injection-scopes.md

 The scope of a [Provider](/docs/providers.md) defines the lifecycle and visibility of that bean in the context in which it is used.

-Ts.ED DI defines 3 types of @@Scope@@ which can be used on injectable classes:
+Ts.ED DI defines 3 types of @@ProviderScope@@ which can be used on injectable classes:

 - `singleton`: The default scope.
 The provider is created during server initialization and is shared across all requests.
 - `request`: A new instance of the provider is created for each incoming request.